 Connect With Your Classmates

-Remote learning can be lonely at times.
+Remote learning components can be lonely at times.
 You’ll need to actively seek to engage your classmates and professor from home the way you would in class.
 Talk to your professor and your peers in each class.
 Could you set up official or unofficial forums or groups for you to connect with other students in the course?
 Are there any Facebook groups for your course?
 Try and find a few students whom you can share your successes and problems with either via phone, Google HangOuts, Facebook or another platform.

 Accessing your Resources

-Keep in mind that remote teaching and learning may be new to your professors as well, so asking for weekly summaries or regular notes keeping you up-to-date, in addition to summarization of the past week, and any other important communications that will help you understand the material may be necessary.
+Keep in mind that hybrid/remote teaching and learning may be new to your professors as well, so asking for weekly summaries or regular notes keeping you up-to-date, in addition to summarization of the past week, and any other important communications that will help you understand the material may be necessary.

 Whether you are worried about taking an exam or you need help understanding some key concepts before progressing through course material, remote tutoring services will continue to be offered during the rest of the semester.
 For times and access please consult the Tutoring Resources web page.

 Accessibility Services is available to work with students through phone and virtual appointments.
-Most academic accommodations will remain accessible in the online learning environment.
+Most academic accommodations will remain accessible in the hybrid/remote learning environment.
 Updated documentation for new academic accommodation requests should be sent electronically in the form of email attachments.
-Please direct any questions or concerns to Associate Director, Autumn Grant email@example.com or firstname.lastname@example.org .
+Please direct any questions or concerns to Associate Director, Autumn Grant firstname.lastname@example.org or email@example.com .